Skip to main content

 Microsoft AutoUpdate Updates

-Screenshot of Microsoft AutoUpdate Updates
+Microsoft AutoUpdate Updates.

 Perfect, the Microsoft AutoUpdate application has detected that there are actually updates, but will adhere to the deferral and deadline settings, ensuring that the application updates do get installed, but when we want them to, not at the whim of the end user.